AznCelebration/VR-Projects/README.md

-# CSE165

-This repo holds various Virtual Projects projects created for CSE165.
+# My various VR applications created for university projects

 Project 1: A VR game where you are surrounded by a brick wall and must use cannonballs to shoot your way out.
 (Oculus Rift)